Marcos9603/Marcos9603/README.md

 Currently, what I enjoy most in my free time is being in contact with nature, as it helps me achieve peace of mind.

 ##  <img src="src/portfolio.png" alt="Text" title="python" width="40px" style="margin-right: 10px"/> Featured Projects
-- **DashBio:** Application to keep track of parameters such as blood glucose and blood pressure.
+- **BioDash:** Application to keep track of parameters such as blood glucose and blood pressure.
 (In development)

 ## 🥇Skills